Cynesiz/linux-configs/README.md

 # linux-customizations
 Configurations I reuse every time I set up a Linux box.

 Work in progress, some code is untested, regularly updating.

-I don't suggest you use it but if you do it's at your own risk.
+I don't suggest that you use these unless you already know what you're doing...

+And if you do, I suggest that you glance at the code over before executing it in case I fucked up.